 grannycart.net

-Dopecentury XVI --- The Phenomena
+Dopecentury XVI --- The Phenomenon

 This short fiction is part of Dopecentury, an experimental project where I attempt to channel the aural aesthetics of Dopesmoker into written text.
 (Dopesmoker is the legendary stoner-doom metal masterpiece by the band Sleep, of which it is said: "the monotony rarely becomes tedious.")
 My plan is to listen to the single hour-long track of Dopesmoker while writing each of these "Dopecentury" entries.
 And repeat that 100 times.
 See the Dopecentury project page for more details.